rumorsmatrix/blog/README.md

 }
 ```

 Below that, write your actual content in Markdown.
-Individual posts are served from
+Put images, CSS, etc. in the corrisponding
-`/posts/yyyy-mm-dd-title-slug`.
+directories under `public/`, the `content/` directory is just for parsable `.md` files.